quantized-time/Fun-Stuff/README.md

 Mathingies: A collection of anything I find interesting in math, which will probably include nice integrals or other nice questions. <br><br>

-Oppurtunities: A list of things to look out for
+Oppurtunities: A list of things to look out for.